Kathleen Folbigg: Judicial inquiry

-On 22 August 2018, New South Wales Attorney-General Mark Speakman announced there would be an inquiry into the convictions, to "ensure public confidence in the administration of justice".
-It was in response to a petition presented by her supporters.
+Three years later, on 22 August 2018, New South Wales Attorney-General Mark Speakman announced there would be an inquiry into the convictions, to "ensure public confidence in the administration of justice".
 "The petition appears to raise a doubt or question concerning the evidence as to the incidence of reported deaths of three or more infants in the same family attributed to unidentified natural causes in the proceedings leading to Ms Folbigg's convictions," he said.

+Folbigg's legal team then approached Dr. Carola Garcia de Vinuesa, an immunologist at Australian National University and one of the first people in Australia to use genomic sequencing to link diseases to genetic variation, to examine the DNA samples of Folbigg's deceased children.
+Vinuesa and her colleague, geneticist Todor Arsov, first started with Folbigg's DNA, and both found a mutation in her CALM2 gene.
+CALM2 is one of three genes in the calmodulin family, which among other things help regulate the heart's expansions and contractions.
+Many CALM gene variations are linked with Long QT syndrome, a disorder that affects repolarisation (relaxing) of the heart after a heartbeat, giving rise to an abnormally lengthy QT interval.
+It can cause fast, chaotic heartbeats, and can be life-threatening.
+Vinuesa found Folbigg's mutation to be significant, as other calmodulin variants have been associated with severe cardiac disorders and sudden death in infancy.

-However, in the 500-page report, released in July 2019, a former chief judge of the District Court found he did not have "any reasonable doubt as to the guilt of Kathleen Megan Folbigg for the offences of which she was convicted".
+However, in the 500-page report, released in July 2019, Reginald Blanch, a former chief judge of the District Court found he did not have "any reasonable doubt as to the guilt of Kathleen Megan Folbigg for the offences of which she was convicted".

 Appeal against the judicial review

 Folbigg's legal team promptly called for a review of the inquiry, citing "bias".
 The new evidence was presented to the appeal to the New South Wales Court of Appeal.
 The appeal was rejected on 24 March 2021.